 “Hello, I’m Leah.”

 Leah has been dating for a long time, with limited success at finding anything permanent.
-Experienced at chance meetings, she quickly learns that he has a studio apartment in Manhattan, a summer share in the Hamptons and drives a black Mercedes SLS because it is easy to park in the city.
+Experienced at chance meetings, she quickly learns that he has a studio apartment in Manhattan, a summer share in the Hamptons and drives a black Mercedes GT because it is easy to park in the city.
 His credentials dazzle!

 No point in wasting time on a loser!

 Instead of proceeding with caution with Mr. Perfect, who could date any woman in the city, and probably has, Leah is already planning a long-term relationship leading to marriage.
 After all, they are probably a perfect match.

 Jeff arrives for the first date with six perfect yellow roses and an apology for being two hours late.
 He offered that he could not find a florist in this city with a parking lot.
 He would have called but his phone battery was low.
 Instead of being suspicious or annoyed, Leah is impressed that it meant that much to Jeff to bring her flowers.

 Arriving at the restaurant in his Mercedes, they valet park at a west side French Restaurant, Alain Ducasse, at the Essex House.
 Jeff is recognized by everyone from the Maître D. to the bus boy; Leah is awed.

 The waiter arrives with a huge wine list but Jeff orders two Bombay Sapphire Dirty Martinis, with ice on the side.
 He smiles and says affably, “I hope that’s ok with you.”
 Leah is impressed; he really knows his way around.
 Leah usually drinks wine but why not be flexible?
 This man is Mr. Right.